cometbft/cometbft/docs/references/config/config.toml.md

 for details.
 --->

-You can also read the [RPC specification](../../spec/rpc) for more information.
+Please refer to the [RPC documentation](https://docs.cometbft.com/v1.0/rpc/) for more information.

 ### rpc.cors_allowed_origins
 A list of origins a cross-domain request can be executed from.